net-lisias-kspu/DCK/README.md

 DCK - Davinci's Combat Kit

 A mod for KSP that adds 22 camouflage patterns, 19 solid colors and 1 Waldo to Stock, Aviator Arsenal.
 BD Armory Continued, BDMk22, SM_AFVs, Mk2 Expansion, QuizTech, KAX, Airplane Plus, BAD T Props and Procedural Parts

-In addition to this, DCK contains Stealth Coating parts (YCSM - You Can't See Me) that reduces the radar cross section of the craft it is attached to when using the YCSM part in conjunction with BDAc as well as Transparent/Invisible Aircraft Armor (FAR compatibility MM patch included for those who use DCK Aircraft Armor with FAR)
+In addition to this, DCK contains Stealth Coating parts (YCSM - You Can't See Me) that reduces the radar cross section of the craft it is attached to when using the YCSM part in conjunction with BDAc

-DCK Features
-- 42 alternate Parts skins
-- DCK Paintshop courtesy of @TheDog ...
-Now you don't have to switch textures on each part one by one (see video below)
-- Transparent/Invisible Aircraft Armor ... protect that new paint job from scratches, bullets, missiles and even high speed impact against other craft (Armor models courtesy of @SpannerMonkey(smce)) .... now compatible with FAR by making the armor invisible to FAR's aero calculations ...
-MM patch included in download - Courtesy of @SuicidalInsanity
-- DCK Wheels ...
-If you've ever wanted to change the stock wheels to something with a little more pizzaz then DCK has you covered (see video's below ...
-Contributions by @Wrench Head)
-- DCKinc ...
-Contains 2 YCSM Stealth Coating modules and a miniaturized 'Panther' engine called the 'Kitty', 2 extended Mk0 LF fuselages and an Mk0 LF drop tank as well as the Plugin that runs DCK
+DCK also contains Transparent/Invisible Aircraft Armor (FAR compatibility MM patch included for those who use DCK Aircraft Armor with FAR) to protect your shiny new paintjob

+As well as what is listed above, DCK now has Energy Shields to help protect your invisible armor from getting scratched

+There are also some additional parts ... these can be found in the DCK part category in game

 Build Status License: GPL v3 License